-Literally tens of thousands of my readers have poured over the posts below which go over some of the best indoor plants that you can grow, as well as other tantalizing tips!
+Literally hundred of thousands of my readers have poured over the posts below which go over some of the best indoor plants that you can grow, as well as other tantalizing tips!

 Have you ever propagated Sansevieria, or Snake Plants, before?
 You can root Sansevieria very easily from leaf cuttings!
 It takes a little patience but it is fun and rewarding.
 Find out how and try it out for yourself!

 This is one of the hottest houseplants around.
 It is all over social media and has made a huge comeback.
 It used to be very popular in the 1970s in interior decorating and is very popular again!

 So be sure not to miss my blog post where I talk about all aspects of care, including soil blends, light, watering, and how I support Monstera deliciosa as it grows.